aschwartz1/sweater-weather/README.md

   - Returns top-level `data` element which will ALWAYS be an array
     - `id` will be null
     - `attributes`
-      - `message` - the email sent with the request, normalized to lowercase
+      - `message` - A message about the error

 >```json
 >{